About Docs GitHub Discord Sign in

 required boolean If true, the field can't be empty.

 pattern string or object A regular expression to validate the field.
-A custom message for the error can be provided by defining an object with regex and message attributes (e.g. pattern: { regex: 'This must be a valid email address (e.g. [email protected]).', message: '^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$' })
+A custom message for the error can be provided by defining an object with regex and message attributes (e.g. pattern: { message: 'This must be a valid email address (e.g. [email protected]).', regex: '^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$' })

 fields array Only valid for object fields.
 List of the fields in that object.